Astro Container API (experimental)

 The request is used to understand which path/URL the component is about to render.

-Use this option in case your component needs to read information like Astro.url
+Use this option in case your component needs to read information like Astro.url or Astro.request.

 You can also inject possible headers or cookies.